vghpe/vghpe.github.io/content/posts/2025-11-03-male-nipple.md

 ---
 The male nipple is so enigmatic!
 How does one touch it?
 Does it do anything?
 Do you know?
 Prove it!

-**HTSMN** is a relationship and intimacy sim disguised as an auto-runner puzzle platformer.
-You are a specialist who probes and twists within each client’s “box” to identify their needs and guide them toward peak arousal.
+**HTTMN** is a comedy relationship sim disguised as an auto-runner puzzle platformer.
+You are a specialist who probes and twists within each client’s “box” to identify their needs.

  <!--more-->
 **Genre**: Platforming Auto-Runner, Dating Sim, Puzzle